hackclubcca/awesome-cca-clubs/README.md

 **Meetings:** Mondays and Wednesdays During Lunch (F106)

-**Description:** Our purpose is to inspire, educate, and equip girls with the computing skills to pursue 21st century learning opportunities.
+**Description:** Our purpose is to promote the field of Game Design - with product design and strategy at its core, game design is an art that is not commonly pursued by high schoolers.

 # Girls Who Code